d-shap/artifactory/README.md

 To run container next volumes should be mapped:
 * folder for SQL database
 * folder for artifactory data
-* folder for artifactory encryption keys
-* folder for artifactory access home
+* folder for artifactory security data
 * log folder
 * backup folder